-Integration is a factor in improving productivity (see below).
-Regional integration increases the economic growth of participating parties.

-The elimination of trade and investment barriers within the region expands the size of markets, achieving economies of scale that improve productivity (market expansion).
-The inflow of cheaper goods and services and the entry of foreign capital encourage competition within domestic markets and increases productivity (competition promotion).
-The inflow of foreign managers and technicians spreads managerial expertise and technology, which improves productivity (technological spillover).
-Parties share expertise on more effective policies and regulations, which improves productivity (policy innovation).
+Regional integration improves productivity, and thereby increases the economic growth of participating parties.
+Productivity can be improved as follows: the elimination of trade and investment barriers within the region expands the size of markets, achieving economies of scale that improve productivity (market expansion); the inflow of cheaper goods and services and the entry of foreign capital encourage competition within domestic markets and increases productivity (competition promotion); the inflow of foreign managers and technicians spreads managerial expertise and technology, which improves productivity (technological spillover); and parties share expertise on more effective policies and regulations, which improves productivity (policy innovation).